vinaykumargajjela/Chat-App-Project/README.md

 <img width="1902" height="895" alt="image" src="https://github.com/user-attachments/assets/10ade1da-cd95-4f27-bf09-16416e0d774a" />

-(Note: Replace the link above with a URL to an image or GIF of your project.)

 # ✨ Key Features
 Mock Chat Interface: A clean UI for sending and receiving messages.